 This process helps determine if the Hepatitis B surface antigen is present in your blood.

-Can HBsAg positive be cured?
+Can HBsAg-positive individuals be cured?

 - Chronic infections of hepatitis B do not have a known cure, although acute infections can be resolved.